When the world is forced to shut down due to the COVID-19 pandemic, the subscription box customer relationship management trend continues to rise.

 Customer Relationship Management Through Subscription Boxes

 In traditional commerce, customer relationship management is usually done on a per-purchase basis.
-To maintain their loyalty and create a long-term relationship, traditional commerce relies on customers coming back, again and again, to purchase new products and services.
+To maintain their loyalty and create a long-term relationship, traditional commerce relies on customers consistently coming back.
 However, in subscription-based retail, customer loyalty looks very different.

-According to recent research conducted by EConsultancy, the average length of time a consumer keeps a subscription box is 125 days – the equivalent of four months.
+According to recent research conducted by EConsultancy, the average length of time a consumer keeps a subscription box is 125 days, or four months.
 Creating a lasting relationships through subscription boxes is focused on customer satisfaction and exceptional service, which also impacts the amount of times a customer moves through the purchase funnel.

 Marketing is key to a successfully capitalize upon the power of subscription boxes.
 Some of the most influential brands focused on the subscription’s savings, convenience, and flexibility in their marketing messages, rather than special pricing or promotions.

-Social media platforms like Instagram, Facebook and Twitter are great places to start creating engaging content that will enable brands to effectively reach their target audience.
+Social media is great to start creating engaging content that will enable brands to effectively reach their target audience.
 Others have focused on leveraging social media through influencers and subscription boxes bloggers.
-People love to listen to what their favorite social media celebrities have to say, and many of these box bloggers offer real and authentic reviews, allowing for their followers to truly trust what they think or what they have to say about a product or service.
+People love to listen to what their favorite social media celebrities have to say.
+And many of these box bloggers offer real and authentic reviews, allowing for their followers to truly trust what they think or what they have to say about a product or service.

 Having a good quality CRM when procuring a subscription box is vital to the long-term success of their campaigns.
 This allows brands to adequately manage customer data, which is arguably the most important information you can acquire when creating a personalized box of materials.
 This will also help support sales management, integrate social media and communication, and grow relationships.